Guy-Falk/EthicalHacking/README.md

 File: ServicesHub.RootHost.zip
 Description:-
-This zip file is actually an .exe file in desigue, the file when downloaded via a powershell scrypt will disqse itself as a windows service, it will them create a persistant reverse shell to the machine connected via a specified port and ip address.
+This zip is an executable in disguise, the file when downloaded via a powershell script will disguise itself as a windows service and create a persistant reverse shell via a specified ip and port.

 Command Line Args
 ServicesHub.RootHost [arguments]